filkin1912/gamesplay-docker/README.md

 Minimal setup to run the GamesPlay Django backend with Postgres using Docker Compose.

+## 📦 Prerequisites
+- Install [Docker Desktop](https://docs.docker.com/desktop/) on your machine.
+  Docker Desktop provides both Docker Engine and Docker Compose, which are required to run the containers.

+---

 Steps to run:

 1. **Clone the repository**: